How Can We Help?

 Available SDKs

-The different Fastcall Subscriber API “actions” can be invoked through 3 different means: Apex code, Process Builder & Flows, and Salesforce’s REST API.
+The different Fastcall Subscriber API “actions” are provided as Salesforce Invocable Actions.
+Thus these can be invoked through the following means:

 Apex